TomasVotruba/tomasvotruba.com/source/_posts/2018/2018-05-28-how-to-go-dependency-injection-first-in-symfony-console.md

 id: 109
 title: "..."
 perex: |
     Series about PHP Cli Apps continues with 3rd part about writing Symfony Console Application with Depenendency Injection in the first place.
 Not last, not second, **but the first**.
     <br>
     Luckily, is easy to start using it and very difficult to
 tweet: "New Post on My Blog: ..."
+tested: true
+test_slug: ConsoleDI
 ---

 ## Symfony Evolution